DvP17/mrio/README.md

 utils::View(exio_cc_dyad[1:100,])
 ```

-Also the construction of the dyads is time-consuming.
-Please notice that
+Attention: The construction of dyads can be time-consuming.
+Please
-no progress bar or estimated time for process completion is given
+notice that no progress bar or estimated time for process completion is
-before.
+given before.

 ### 4 Look Into Characterization Factors

-For further information on which extensions are included for which
+For additional information on which extensions are included for which
 environmental impact, have a look on the characterization factors listed
 in the package.
 Notice that calculation of water stress and biodiversity
 loss is a little more complex, which makes it difficult to provide a